Skip to main content

 Bid Process for Vended Meal Contracts

-SFAs contracting for vended meals, which are usually limited to preparation and delivery, should prepare a written IFB and provide it to as many potential bidders as possible.
+SFAs contracting for vended meals, which are usually limited to preparation and delivery, should prepare a written IFB and publicly advertise the solicitation.
 Vended meal procurements must follow a competitive procurement process.
 The goal of an IFB is to obtain two or more bids.
-SFAs may not bypass the competitive bidding process by entering into a contract as a result of negotiations with only one contractor or vendor.
+SFAs may not bypass the competitive bidding process by entering a contract as a result of negotiations with only one contractor or vendor.

 At this time, SFAs contracting for vended meals do not need to submit bid documents to the CDE for prior approval; however, SFAs must submit a signed copy of the contract and annual contract extensions to the CDE during the annual update process.